Michael Pratt throws for 3 touchdowns to lead No. 17 Tulane past Florida Atlantic 24-8

 BOCA RATON, Fla.
-(AP) — Michael Pratt threw for three touchdowns in his South Florida homecoming to lead No. 17 Tulane to a 24-8 victory over Florida Atlantic on Saturday.
+(AP) — Michael Pratt became Tulane’s career passing leader, throwing for three touchdowns in his South Florida homecoming to lead No. 17 Tulane to a 24-8 victory over Florida Atlantic on Saturday.

 Tulane extended its winning streak to nine games, but recent victories haven’t come easily.
 Saturday marked the first time in five games the Green Wave won by more than one score.